RoniKZX/pgen/README.md

 You should be ready to go!

-Just execute: `./build/pgen -h` to see the help
+Just execute: `./build/pgen -h` to display the help, or create an alias to make it easier to use.

 ### Disclaimer
 Even if I know a thing or two, I'm not a security professional whatsoever.